myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 <br>
 ### Data Preprocessing <a name="rf-preprocessing"></a>

 While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Random Forests, just like Decision Trees, are not, so the required preprocessing here is lighter.
-We still however will put in place logic for:
+We still, however, will put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form